-In the event of illness in the immediate family, an employee shall be granted up to three (3) days of absence without loss of salary to be deducted from sick leave.
-The immediate family shall be construed to mean father, mother, son, daughter, wife, husband, brother, sister, mother-in-law, father-in-law, son-in-law, or daughter-in-law.
+In the event of illness in the immediate family, an employee shall be granted up to three days of absence without loss of salary to be deducted from sick leave.
+The immediate family shall be construed to mean father, mother, son, daughter, wife, husband, brother, sister, mother-in-law, father- in-law, son-in-law, or daughter-in-law and step relatives of the same degree.
 A statement from a responsible person other than the employee may be required as proof of illness.
+Usage of more than three days of family illness will result in loss of payfor that day.